apitrace/apitrace/README.markdown

     apitrace replay -D 12345 application.trace > 12345.json

-This is precisely the mechanism the GUI obtains its own state.
+This is precisely the mechanism the GUI uses to obtain its own state.

 You can compare two state dumps by doing: